megvadulthangya/nvidia-driver-assistant/README.md

 Optionally, `driver-assistant --install`, can also install the driver automatically.

+Additional supported arguments:
+- `--branch [BRANCH]` - Specify the desired NVIDIA driver branch
+- `--supported-gpus [SUPPORTED_GPUS]` - Use a different version of the supported-gpus.json file
+- `--sys-path [SYS_PATH]` - Use a different /sys path.
+Useful for testing
+- `--os-release-path [OS_RELEASE_PATH]` - Use a different path for the os-release file.
+Useful for testing
+- `--distro [DISTRO]` - Specify a Linux distro using the "DISTRO:VERSION" or "DISTRO" pattern.
+Useful for testing
+- `--module-flavor [MODULE_FLAVOR]` - Specify a kernel module flavor.
+Useful for testing
+- `--verbose` - Verbose output

 Please see `driver-assistant --help` for further details.

 ## Supported Linux distributions